In this guide

 The honest answer, for most workers in most circumstances: probably less than you might expect.

-Whether the certificate changes anything in practice depends largely on your employment arrangement.
+On pay specifically: whether the certificate changes anything in practice depends largely on your employment arrangement.
 Two examples illustrate this:

 Maria — residential aged care, standard award